Principal – Bronwyn Jones

 Commenced February 2012

 I have three children who attend Kensington Primary School and am passionate about the provision of equal access to education.
 Local primary schools provide a wonderful springboard for all children to learn, grow and play in a village environment and should be cherished and supported – hence my involvement in the Kensington Primary School Board.
 In my professional life, I am a planning and environmental lawyer with my own practice, based locally in South Perth.
-Please feel free to contact any member of the council via the website’s contact us page.
+Please feel free to contact any member of the Board via the website’s contact us page.

 Deputy Chair – Jeremy Hogben